ahoy-cli/ahoy/README.md

 Test Status: master [![CircleCI](https://circleci.com/gh/ahoy-cli/ahoy/tree/master.svg?style=svg)](https://circleci.com/gh/ahoy-cli/ahoy/tree/master)

+### Note: Ahoy 2.x is now released and is the only supported version.

 Ahoy is command line tool that gives each of your projects their own CLI app with with zero code and dependencies.

 Simply write your commands in a yaml file and ahoy gives you lots of features like: